MapSurferNET/MapSurfer.NET-Docs/usermanual/webservices/monitoring-web-service-performance.md

 ## Web Map Service (WMS)

 At the moment MapSurfer.NET does not provide any tool to monitor the performance of a Web Map Service.

+> %!IMPORTANT IMPORTANT:!% Note that the user running a web service requires access rights > to write the Performance counters.